mappmechanic/flash-comments/README.md

 3. Signup at [https://pusher.com/signup](https://pusher.com/signup).

 4. Create a new app to obtain the API Key, secret & appId.
+Also, I have chosen the cluster **'ap2 (Mumbai, India)**, but you will be required to choose a cluster specific to your app users.

 Replace the respective key, secret & appId for pusher initialisation in **server.js** file with your values: